Category Archives: Sports Physiotherapy

 Plantar fasciopathy, previously known as plantar fasciitis ( ‘itis’ means inflammation, and research has demonstrated that the pain in the plantar fascia is not driven by inflammation as previously thought), is pain in

-So I decided to try and explain something that I get asked often in the clinic, how does Kinesiology tape work?
-Well, hopefully and questions are answered in this video.
-If not, please feel free to email or call in and ask, I’d be happy to discuss.
+So I decided to try and explain something in this Vlog that I get asked often in the clinic, how does Kinesiology tape work?